uhppoted/uhppote-core/README.md

 it has been swiped through at either of doors 2 or 4.
 Likewise a card swiped through at either of doors 2 or 4 will be denied access at doors 2 and 4 until is has been swiped through at either of doors 1 or 3.

+#### `SetFirstCard`

+Sets the controller 'first card' configuration to allow privileged card to set a door control mode for a time period.

 #### `RestoreDefaultParameters`